Un'ichi Hiratsuka: Subject matter and collecting

+Style and technique

 Hiratsuka's techniques and styles evolved over his lifetime.
 Pre-World War II he made many color woodblock prints and engravings, postwar he worked almost exclusively on black-and-white prints.
 He considered monochrome printing to be the "zenith of the art of picture printing", and was celebrated for his work in this medium.

+Among his prewar colour work, in 1931 Hiratsuka began a devotional print of the Buddhist priest Nichiren Shōnin, which he had planned to produce in an edition of ten thousand copies.
+His 1935 print Ame no Yabakei, Rakan-ji depicts a Sōtō temple destroyed roughly eight years later, making the image an important historical record; the temple appears half-hidden in the lower left of the composition, with a grey-blue sky and falling rain occupying most of the pictorial space.
+In 1942 he depicted the snow-covered pagoda of Danjō Garan, the central sacred precinct of Mount Kōya, using the white of the snow in a manner not unlike the untouched white areas of his monochrome prints.
+Hiratsuka's 1958 print of the Shōsōin at Tōdai-ji in Nara, the famed eighth-century imperial treasure repository, is regarded as a high point of his mature style: the print's stark contrast of white paper and dense black, its bold, low-angle perspective, and its overhanging roofline extending to the top edge of the composition are further intensified by tsukibori carving used selectively across the architectural details, producing a rough, jagged line born of a search for greater visual force and a sense of solid mass.

 With its special beauties, a black and white has special problems.
 To borrow musical terms, a black and white must have a rhythm of line and mass and a harmony of straight lines and curves.
 One of the great difficulties is to make the white space live....
 The handling of white space is different in every one of my pictures.

 His most famous technique is called tsukibori ("poking strokes").
 With a small square-end chisel (aisuki), Hiratsuka rocked the blade side to side in short strokes, producing rough and jagged edges.
 His students include Kobashi Yasuhide.